Climbing French Bean plants

 Planting certain herbs alongside your tomatoes will attract beneficial insects and deter pests, whilst also improving fruit flavour and vigour.

-We have basil, chives, parsley and dill available for pre-orders.
+We have basil, parsley and dill available for pre-orders.
 Our herbs are £2-3 per pot dependent on pot size.

 Kale